 LEVEL 3 COURSES

-Pathway 1: Where students have achieved 8 or more GCSEs at Grades A*/A, 4 full A’ Levels or level 3 BTEC courses.
+Pathway 1: Where students have achieved 8 or more GCSEs, including English and Maths, at Grades 9-7, 4 full A’ Levels or level 3 BTEC courses.

-Pathway 2: Where students have achieved 7 or more GCSEs at Grades A*/B 3 full A Levels or level 3 BTEC courses, plus an additional one-year level 3 course from our offer (e.g. EPQ, Gold Arts Award, Sports Leaders Awards, Crest Science Awards).
+Pathway 2: Where students have achieved 7 or more GCSEs, including English and Maths, at Grades 9-6 3 full A Levels or level 3 BTEC courses, plus an additional one-year level 3 course from our offer (e.g. EPQ or Sports Leaders Awards).

-Pathway 3: Where students have achieved 5 or more GCSEs at Grades A*/C 3 full A’ Levels or level 3 BTEC courses.
-In exceptional circumstances, students with Distinction / Distinction+ grades in performing arts subjects, but grade D in GCSE English and/or Mathematics may be considered for progression on to Pathway 3 in the relevant performing arts subjects only.
+Pathway 3: Where students have achieved 5 or more GCSEs, including English and Maths, at Grade 4, 3 full A’ Levels or level 3 BTEC courses.
+In exceptional circumstances, students with Distinction / Distinction+ grades in performing arts subjects, but grade 3 in GCSE English and/or Mathematics may be considered for progression on to Pathway 3 in the relevant performing arts subjects only.
 They will then re-sit the GCSE Maths and English courses in year 12.

 L2 ENGLISH AND MATHEMATICS